How does breast milk donation work? Can I donate? Or receive donated breast milk for my baby? And what are breast milk banks?

 - If the milk passes this first check, it will then be pasteurized in order to inactivate eventual viruses and bacteria.
 During pasteurization, your milk will be heated in a water bath under controlled conditions to make it microbiologically safer.
 Norway is an exception in that it does not pasteurize milk; instead, they apply stringent screening measures, perfectly traces milk from donor to consumer, and repeats the tests in donors frequently.
 Moreover, the country has really low rates of HIV and hepatitis.

 - Once your milk has been pasteurized, it will be ready to be stored in the fridge (to be used right away) or freezer (long-term storage) until it is given to a baby in need.

 - When a baby is eligible to be fed with donor milk, and a parent or guardian has given informed consent, a written medical prescription will be issued by the healthcare provider.
 The milk bank will then dispense the milk as required.

 You can watch a short video of the process for donated milk here.
 I find it heart-warming and fascinating.

 Will I get paid for the milk I donate?

 There has been (and there still is) quite some debate on whether moms should be paid or not to recognize the time and effort that goes into pumping milk.
-There are in fact some for-profit banks that do pay nursing moms for their donations, but they raise quite some ethical issues.
+There are, in fact, some for-profit banks that do pay nursing moms for their donations, but they raise quite some ethical issues.

-While paying moms probably helps to increase the amount of milk received at the banks, experience and research suggests that it may introduce risks for donors, donors’ own babies, and the receiving babies.
+While paying moms probably helps to increase the amount of milk received at the banks, experience, and research suggest that it may introduce risks for donors, donors’ own babies, and the receiving babies.
 Imagine a situation where a donor would feel pressure to make money by selling her milk, and hence cut down the breastfeeding of her own child or adulterate her milk by, for instance, adding cow’s milk into it to increase the volume.